 Adverse Reactions - The most common adverse reactions (≥10%) are fatigue, arthralgia, hypertension, nausea, edema, hypokalemia, hot flush, diarrhea, vomiting, upper respiratory tract infection, cough, and headache.

-The most common laboratory abnormalities (>20%) are anemia, elevated alkaline phosphatase, hypertriglyceridemia, lymphopenia, hypercholesterolemia, hyperglycemia and hypokalemia.
+Laboratory Abnormalities - The most common laboratory abnormalities (>20%) are anemia, elevated alkaline phosphatase, hypertriglyceridemia, lymphopenia, hypercholesterolemia, hyperglycemia, and hypokalemia.

 Drugs That Inhibit or Induce CYP3A4 Enzymes - Based on in vitro data, ZYTIGA® is a substrate of CYP3A4.
 In a drug interaction trial, co-administration of rifampin, a strong CYP3A4 inducer, decreased exposure of abiraterone by 55%.
 Avoid concomitant strong CYP3A4 inducers during ZYTIGA® treatment.
-If a strong CYP3A4 inducer must be co-administered, increase the ZYTIGA® dosing frequency only during the co-administration period [see Dosage and Administration (2.3)].
+If a strong CYP3A4 inducer must be co-administered, increase the ZYTIGA® dosing frequency only during the co-administration period [see Dosage and Administration (2.5)].
 In a dedicated drug interaction trial, co-administration of ketoconazole, a strong inhibitor of CYP3A4, had no clinically meaningful effect on the pharmacokinetics of abiraterone [see Clinical Pharmacology (12.3)].

 Effects of Abiraterone on Drug-Metabolizing Enzymes - ZYTIGA® is an inhibitor of the hepatic drug-metabolizing enzymes CYP2D6 and CYP2C8.
 Avoid co-administration with CYP2D6 substrates with a narrow therapeutic index.
-If alternative treatments cannot be used, exercise caution and consider a dose reduction of the CYP2D6 substrate drug.
-In a CYP2C8 drug interaction trial in healthy subjects, the AUC of pioglitazone, a CYP2C8 substrate, was increased by 46% when administered with a single dose of ZYTIGA®.
+If alternative treatments cannot be used, consider a dose reduction of the CYP2D6 substrate drug.
+In a CYP2C8 drug-drug interaction trial in healthy subjects, the AUC of pioglitazone, a CYP2C8 substrate, was increased by 46% when administered with a single dose of ZYTIGA®.
 Patients should be monitored closely for signs of toxicity related to a CYP2C8 substrate with a narrow therapeutic index if used concomitantly with ZYTIGA® [see Clinical Pharmacology (12.3) and Warnings and Precautions (5.6)].